harry-crocker/first_test/readme.md

-Hi this is my first Git Repo
+Hi this is not my first Git Repo

 This is a new change